New Year, New Room: Why it’s a Perfect Time to Give Your Meeting Rooms a Health Check

 Meeting rooms don’t have to be an obstacle upon your return, however.
-Here are a few reasons why now is a great time to give your meeting room its own “health check” – and get it ready for reopening.
+Here are a few reasons why now is a great time to give your meeting room its own “health check.”

 1. Safety concerns aren’t going away

-What’s the solution?
-Re-evaluating the way employees launch and manage meetings, and reducing as many touches as possible.
+Re-evaluating the way employees launch and manage meetings has greatly influenced the way offices are set up.
 Make a note of how many remotes and panels each room holds.
 Are the blinds controlled by an iPad, the TV by a Crestron remote and the lights by a Cisco Touch10 panel?
-Consider integrating each of these into a single panel or remote with the Cisco Touch 10 Wall Mount.
+Consider integrating each of these meeting room products into a single panel or remote with the Cisco Touch 10 Wall Mount.

 If employees can enter the meeting room and control everything with a single touch, their chances of spreading or picking up germs is greatly reduced, a concern on many people’s minds over the past several years.
 Of course, the simplicity achieved by integrating remotes is a huge bonus.
 No more struggling with technology to launch a meeting!

 2. Remote – and hybrid – work is the new normal

 Remote and office workers must live in harmony.
-The new hybrid meeting experience – with some employees in the office and others remote – presents a problem: it will need to feel as personal as the remote meetings we’ve all grown used to.
-The solution requires installing new technology, such as cameras that can easily find the face of whomever is speaking.
+The new hybrid meeting experience can present a problem: it will need to feel as personal as the remote meetings we’ve all grown used to.
+The solution requires installing new technology, such as cameras that can easily find the face of whoever is speaking.